roshan0708/roshan0708/README.md

 ### Hi there 👋 ,I'm Roshan Kanwar 😄

 I'm a third year undergraduate pursuing Int.
 Mtech in Mathematics and Computing at IIT(ISM) Dhanbad.
 I'm a passionate full stack web developer and competitive coder who enjoys comprehending and exploring new technology.
 Some tech stacks that I enjoy working with include Reactjs, Material-UI, Recharts, Nodejs and PostgreSQL.
-I have been working as a Reactjs Developer Intern since June.
+I have been working as a Reactjs Developer Intern since June and currently I'm working as an Associated Research & Development Executive Intern.

 ***